 Losing a Parent to Cancer

-- Therapy can also be a great option for coping with the loss of a parent.
-Licensed clinical psychologist Marianna Strongin has previously explained the importance of expressing your feelings in her advice column for SurvivorNet.
-She says not talking about something we’re afraid of or worried about can cause our body to feel anxious.
+- Therapy can also be a great option to cope with a parent’s cancer.
+Clinical psychologist Marianna Strongin has previously explained the importance of expressing your feelings in her advice column for SurvivorNet.
+She says not talking about something we’re afraid of or worried about can cause our body to feel anxious or unregulated.

 Coping with a Parent’s Cancer Diagnosis

-Unfortunately, there are many others who, like Seymour, have had to watch a parent battle cancer.
+Unfortunately, there are many others who, like Zauner, have had to watch a parent battle cancer.
 Singer-songwriter Jazmine Sullivan, for instance, has been open about her mother’s breast cancer battle.
-In fact, when her album Heaux Tales won the BET Award for album of the year last year, she brought her mom onstage to talk about how much it meant to have her mom by her side that night.
+In fact, when her album Heaux Tales won the BET Award for album of the year earlier this year, she brought her mom onstage to talk about how much it meant to have her mom by her side that night.

 “Two years ago we would’ve never expected to be here,” Jazmine said at the event.
 “My mom was diagnosed with breast cancer two years ago.
 We didn’t see any of this happening but God has been so faithful to us.
 My mom is now in remission.
 This is my prize, this is my gift – it means more to me than anything that she’s here with me.”